Birhanukassa/task-management/README.md

 # Task Management

 ## Introduction

 Welcome to the Task Management repository!
 This project aims to provide a smooth and efficient system for managing tasks.
-It is designed to assist teams in tracking tasks, managing workflows, and increasing productivity.
+It is designed to assist individuals and teams in tracking tasks, managing workflows, and increasing productivity.

 ## Key Features
 - **Task Creation:** Easily create tasks by adding detailed descriptions and setting deadlines.